jhogan/core/README.md

 how and why to use these files.

 ## Documentation files ##
-There are a few file, all in upppercase, used for various documentation
+There are a few files, all in upppercase, used for various documentation
 purposes:

 * **ABBREVIATIONS.md** Contains a list of abbreviations to be used for